Censorship of TikTok: 2020 ban

-TikTok, along with 58 other Chinese-created apps, was banned completely in India by the Ministry of Electronics and Information Technology on 29 June 2020, with a statement saying they were "prejudicial to the sovereignty and integrity of India, defence of India, security of state, and public order".
-The ban was in response to a military clash between Indian and Chinese troops in disputed territory along their shared border between Ladakh and Western China.
+TikTok, along with 58 other Chinese-created apps, was banned completely in India by the Ministry of Electronics and Information Technology on 29 June 2020, with a statement saying they were "prejudicial to the sovereignty and integrity of India, defence of India, security of the state, and public order".
+The ban was in response to the Galwan Valley military clash between Indian and Chinese troops in disputed territory along their shared border between Ladakh and Western China.
 After an earlier skirmish in 2017 between the militaries of the two most populous countries in the world, the Indian military demanded that its troops delete dozens of Chinese applications from their devices over national security concerns.
-Applications like Weibo, UC Browser, and Shareit are among the apps that were deleted at that time and have now been completely banned.
+Applications like Weibo, UC Browser, and SHAREit are among the apps that were removed at that time and have now been completely banned.

-The Indian government said the decision to ban the apps was "to protect the data and privacy of its 1.3 billion citizens" and to put a stop to technology that was "stealing and surreptitiously transmitting users' data in unauthorized servers outside India".
+The Indian government said the decision to ban the apps was "to protect the data and privacy of its 1.3 billion citizens" and to put a stop to technology that was "stealing and surreptitiously transmitting users' data in an unauthorised manner and to unknown servers outside India".

 Apar Gupta, executive director of the Internet Freedom Foundation, said the censorship was absent from well-defined national security criteria and has "impacted more Indians than any before".
 A venture capital investor said it was a populist "feel-good" step, referring to the ban, and that the world has the right to do what China has long done in its own country.